sirixdb/sirix/README.md

 2. The full revision history of the resource or any subset thereof;
 3. The full modification history of the resource or any subset thereof.

-We not only support all XPath axis (as well as a few more) to query a resource in one revision but also novel temporal axis which allow navigation in time.
+We not only support all XPath axis (as well as a few more like as for instance a PostOrderAxis) to query a resource in one revision but also novel temporal axis which facilitate navigation in time.
 A transaction (cursor) on a resource can be started either by specifying a specific revision number (to open a revision/version/snapshot of a resource) or by a given point in time.
 The latter starts a transaction on the revision number which was committed closest to the given timestamp.

 <p>&nbsp;&nbsp;</p>